 The M2M service platform checks the geographic location policy.
 If the current geographic location of the vending machine is in the permitted area, it allows for the data report.
 Otherwise, it will be denied.

 The vending machine application platform receives the data information report, records the information and performs data analysis.

-Alternative flow
+Alternative Flow

 None